Sunday, 3 October 2021

 The dislocated world of the Arab Middle East

-Islamists sensed the prevailing uncertainties reading the political weakness took advantage of the moment to show that present authorities have lost their way.
+Islamists sensed the prevailing uncertainties, reading the political weakness took advantage of the moment to show that the present authorities have lost their way.
 After years of incubation of radicalism, they were out in force to prove Islam was the solution.
 The belief is that Islam should guide social and political as well as personal life.
 But more than an Islamic awakening, revolts, dissent, and civil agitation of many colours were on the horizon.
 After the fall of the Iraqi Monarchy in 1958, the other regional Monarchs became protective, fearing they would soon become endangered species.
-Since then, coup d’état, revolutions and toppling of regimes had become part of the everyday lexicon in the Middle East.
+Since then, coup d’état, revolutions and toppling of regimes have become part of the everyday lexicon in the Middle East.
 All came down to power and control.

 The evolution of Islamic ideology, the pressures on the Regimes